-To eliminate the possibility of the rafter lifting off of the cable a screw will need to be installed on the underside of the rafter just below the tension cable into a predrilled hole.
-(See Diagram V) This secures the rafter end onto the cable.
+To eliminate the possibility of the tension cable coming out of the rafter notch a screw will need to be installed into the predrilled hole on the underside of the rafter.
+(See Diagram VI) This secures the rafter end onto the cable.
 Do not substitute longer screws for those provided.